ml4sts/outreach-compas/compaslab/activities/stem_academy.md

 To demonstrate cases of disparate impact, the Equal Opportunity Commission (EEOC) proposed "rule of thumb" is known as the [The 80% rule](https://en.wikipedia.org/wiki/Disparate_impact#The_80.25_rule).

 Feldman et al. [4](#References) adapted a fairness metric from this  principle.
-For our application, it states that the percent of defendants predicted to be high risk in each protected group (in this case whites and african-americans) should be within 80% of each other.
+For our application, it states that the percent of defendants predicted to be high risk in each protected group (in this case whites and African-Americans) should be within 80% of each other.

 Let's evaluate this standard for the COMPAS data.